absurdtiger/pythonthings/pwn/README.md

   - most of pwn is not finding function addresses anyway unless libc
 - in the event that gdb is annoying and won't give you the offset use a diff disassembler like IDA or binaryninja

-## more about registers
+### more about registers

-**general purpose registers** are RAX, RBX, RCX, RDX, RDI, RSI, RBP, RSP, R8-15 **segments** are ES, CS, SS, DS, FS
+**general purpose registers** are RAX, RBX, RCX, RDX, RDI, RSI, RBP, RSP, R8-15

+**segments** are ES, CS, SS, DS, FS

 **EFLAGS** are CF, PF, AF, ZF, SF,...

 RIP: special _instruction pointer_ and is modified as a side-effect

 RAX: accumulator

 RBX: base

 RCX: counter

 RDX: data/general

 RSI: source index

 RDI: destination index

 RBP: base pointer

 RSP: stack pointer

+## null-terminating strings
+[1 NULL][buffer] <- compare with -> [1 NULL][unknown comparison]

+buffer overflow is required to overwrite the second value in the strcmp\n alternatively, \n
+[NULL] <- compare with -> [NULL][unknown string]

-### checksec
+# checksec
 - stack canary checks if a value on the stack has remained constant. if the function is not the same the program terminates
 - NX disallows segments from being both writeable or executable when loaded into memory
 - PIE changes the virtual addresses of the program and stops it from being static
   - if PIE is enabled you need to find the base address and calculate the offset from there

+## canary
+- there are a few ways to leak the canary

-### null-terminating strings
+### format string
-[1 NULL][buffer] <- compare with -> [1 NULL][unknown comparison]
-buffer overflow is required to overwrite the second value in the strcmp\n alternatively, \n
-[NULL] <- compare with -> [NULL][unknown string]
+- given a format string vulnerability, `%n$p` where n is the pointer offset
+- the pointer leaking is probably of the master canary, while the thing you need to keep constant is the local canary
+- you **cannot** try to overwrite the canary and then pattern search
+- to find `n`, need to use a brute force script, an example is added under [leak_canary.py](./leak_canary.py)
+- you can use IDA to find the canary location on the stack, the canary is declared as an unsigned integer, then use the ebp/rbp offset
+- you can also use IDA to find the subsequent instruction pointer address, although it may be easier to use gdb to set a breakpoint before the check stack function and then pattern search the overwrite for the eip/rip offset
+- set breakpoint with `b * <addr of funct>`
+- below is an example payload.
+Another example is [string0.py](./string0.py) for [string0](./string0) [buffer][canary][buffer][flag function]

-## ROP
+# ROP
 [buffer][ret][write "/bin/sh\x00" into memory][chain requirement for execve][syscall]

+## explaining the payload
+- find gadgets with `ROPgadget --binary=<binary> | grep pop, etc`
+- make a syscall by chaining assembly instructions present in the program
+- depending on the syscall, you will need to fix registers <https://blog.rchapman.org/posts/Linux_System_Call_Table_for_x86_64/>
+- for things like strings, it needs to be written into the memory, which requires some funny pointer magic

 ### rop chain to write /bin/sh into memory
 - find a `mov qword ptr` gadget